Title IX Statement

 Unless prohibited by law, the District will respond to formal complaints of sexual harassment with an investigation and adjudication process that complies with the new Title IX regulations.
 While participation in the investigation and adjudication is strongly encouraged, no person will be forced to participate.

 In the event that an individual seeks to file a formal complaint, the Title IX Coordinator will provide written information describing the investigation and adjudication process.
 After the filing of a formal complaint, the Title IX Coordinator will provide both parties with a written notice describing the investigation and adjudication process.

 The written notice of the allegations will be provided to both the Complainant and the person who is alleged to have committed sexual harassment (referred to as “the Respondent”) simultaneously, but the Title IX Coordinator will provide enough time for the Respondent to prepare a response and secure an advisor before conducting an initial investigatory interview or directing an assigned investigator to conduct an initial investigatory interview.

 Both the Complainant and Respondent are entitled to an advisor.
 The advisor may be, but is not required to be, an attorney.

 Materials used for training specified personnel on the implementation of the updated policy will be made available on the District’s website.

 Questions related to this statement of nondiscrimination and interim conduct policy may be directed to the Title IX Coordinator or the U.S. Department of Education’s Office for Civil Rights.

-Dr. Dana Baker, Board President
+Dr. Mark Schur, Board President